ashleytsmith/Analytical_phonon_band_structures/README.md

 <img src="https://github.com/ashleytsmith/Phonon_band_structures_in_seconds_with_MATLAB/blob/main/Images/adding_a_field_problem_update.png" width="400" alt="latex for the case with a field">
 </p>

+Its possible to prove the result above by computing Hamilton’s equations and using Bloch's theorem.
+We end up with a non-Hermitian eigenvalue problem where the system to solve is twice the size but with the extra solutions being degenerate.

 ## Example 2: Square Lattice with a magnetic field

-Solving the eigenvalue problem in the presence of a field is also very straightforward and uses the eig() function again.
+Solving the eigenvalue problem in the presence of a field is still very straightforward and uses the eig() function again.

 ```
 function eigenValues=square_lattice_with_constant_field_solve_phonon_band_structure(kx,ky,h)